caha11/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+The model was taken from the Nvidia's paper on a self driving car neural network.
+Source: <https://devblogs.nvidia.com/deep-learning-self-driving-cars/>

+![alt text][image1]

+Hence the model consisted of:

+* Convolutional Layer - filters: 24 - kernel size: 5x5 - strides: 2 - Activation: RELU
+* Convolutional Layer - filters: 36 - kernel size: 5x5 - strides: 2 - Activation: RELU
+* Convolutional Layer - filters: 48 - kernel size: 5x5 - strides: 2 - Activation: RELU
+* Convolutional Layer - filters: 64 - kernel size: 3x3 - strides: 1 - Activation: RELU
+* Convolutional Layer - filters: 64 - kernel size: 3x3 - strides: 1 - Activation: RELU
+* Fully Connected Layer - 1164
+* Fully Connected Layer - 100
+* Fully Connected Layer - 50
+* Fully Connected Layer - 10
+* Fully Connected Layer - 1

+Normalisation was done before the first Convolutional layer using the Keras' Lambda function (model.py - line 110)

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+To help the model generalise, additional data was generated.
+Flipped images, as well as right and left images from the cameras were added.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning